hanzong111/Music_Player-Django-/Notes.md

 ## Starting a React Frontend workspace
 ### cmd : npm init -y

-## Some cmds related to this project
+# Some cmds related to this project
+## Webpack
+- Take all of our source Javascript files and compile/bundle it into one single Javascript file.
 ### cmd : npm i webpack webpack-cli
-- for installing webpack
+- Installing webpack

-- webpack : take all of our source Javascript files and compile/bundle it into one single Javascript file.
+## Babel
+- Take our code and transpile it into codes that is friendly with all different type of browsers (so that our newer version Javascript codes can be run on older browsers)
 ### cmd : npm i @babel/core babel-loader @babel/preset-env @babel/preset-react --save-dev
-- for installing babel
+- Installing babel
-- babel : take our code and transpile it into codes that is friendly with all different type of browsers (so that our newer version Javascript codes can be run on older browsers)

 ### cmd : npm install @babel/plugin-proposal-class-properties
-- need this to use "async" & "await" in our Javascript Code
+- Need this to use "async" & "await" in our Javascript Code

+## React
 ### cmd : npm i react react-dom --save-dev
 - install react

 ### cmd : npm install react-router-dom
 - Allow us to rerout the pages so that we can go 2 diff pages from our react app

+## Material-ui
+- some built in components such as cards & grids that we can use.
+Kind of simillar to something like bootstrap

 ### cmd : npm install @material-ui/core
-- install material_ui
+- Install material_ui
 - material_ui : some built in components
 - cards & grids that we can use
 - kind of simmilar to something like bootstrap